English, Writing, and Professional Communications

 Phone: (219) 473-4322

-Mark Cassello received his MA from Indiana University, Bloomington where he is currently completing his Ph.D. in American Literature.
+Mark Cassello received his MA in American Literature and American Studies from Indiana University, Bloomington where he is currently completing his Ph.D.
 His research explores the rise of Chicago's social realist fiction that gains prominence between 1935 and 1950.
-He examines how the particular violent history of Chicago's labor movement informs the emergence of radical fiction within an extant local, literary tradition.
-He is a frequent contributor to The Huffington Post and is a regular guest on the nationally syndicated political radio show Beyond the Beltway with Bruce DuMont.
-He teaches Rhetoric and Composition, The Drama, Technical Writing, Introduction to Mass Communications, along with other liberal arts courses.
+He examines how late nineteenth century literature depicting the struggle between labor and capital informs the emergence of radical fiction within an extant local, literary tradition.
+He is a contributor to The Huffington Post a regular guest on the nationally syndicated political radio show Beyond the Beltway with Bruce DuMont, and is active in the historic preservation of the Pullman National Monument.
+He currently oversees the Communications Concentration within the English program and teaches a variety of courses in English, Rhetoric and Composition, and Communications.

 Program Director: Chris Buczinsky